-It comes as no surprise that more than 100,000 small businesses have permanently closed since March despite emergency loan programs and other Hail Mary responses to prevent 44% of U.S. economic activity from drying up.
-Especially for businesses that rely on in-person services, a key component of survival is using technology to reach customers despite social distancing restrictions.
+Amid all of the struggles small business owners are facing during the COVID-19 pandemic, it comes as no surprise that more than 100,000 small businesses have permanently closed since March.
+(This is despite emergency loan programs and other Hail Mary responses to prevent 44% of U.S. economic activity from drying up.)

-While the pandemic may have put business-as-usual on pause for the foreseeable future, many businesses have been able to pivot their strategies to accommodate a new or shifting business model.
-This can seem like a daunting task for businesses of any industry or size, but thankfully there are a few tips that may help keep the doors open, even if only digitally for now.
+Especially if your business relies on in-person services, a key component of survival is using technology to reach customers despite social distancing restrictions.
+Pivoting your business strategy to accommodate a new or shifting business model may seem like a daunting task, but thankfully there are a few tactics that may help you keep the doors open, even if only digitally for now.

 Prioritize content creation as a way of reaching new customers